sminnee/silverstripe-tagmanager/README.md

  * Developers of SilverStripe modules that add front-end snippets to each page can write less code
  * Different snippets can be configured & actvitated by CMS administrators
+ * Don't need to coordinate a developer release to get snippets added or removed
+ * Unused snippets can be disabled by the administrator, reducing page weight

 ## Features

  * Add site-wide snippets
- * Add section-specific or page-specific snippets
+ * Add section-specific or page-specific snippets (coming soon)
- * Build custom snippets by implementing the SnippetProvider interface provided
+ * Developers: Build custom snippets by implementing the SnippetProvider interface provided

 Out of the box the following snippets are available

  * Raw HTML, added to the head or the end of the body
- * Metatag
+ * Google Analytics

 ## Add-on modules